-Any severe blow to a finger or toe should be checked by your doctor.
+Any severe blow to a finger or toe should be checked by your health care provider.
 You may have broken bones or damage to other tissues.
-If you can't see your doctor right away, go to the nearest emergency department.
+If you can't see your health care provider right away, go to the nearest emergency department.

 Your nail will be examined.

 X-rays may be taken to check for a bone fracture or other injury.